Ordinary People, Extraordinary Risks

 • In what areas of your life do you tend to take more risks (i.e., physical, intellectual, interpersonal, or emotional)?
 How might you be able to “borrow” from this area in order to take more risks in the areas of your life where you tend to avoid risk?

-• Review the four main criteria for a Right Risk— passion, purpose, principle, and prerogative.
+• Review the four main criteria for a Right Risk: passion, purpose, principle, and prerogative.
 Based on these criteria, do you think your risk is a Right Risk, or something else?

 • Take out a piece of paper and draw a line down the middle of the page.
 On the left, list some risks that turned out well.
 On the right, list the risks that turned out badly.
-Place check marks next to the risks on either column that met the criteria of having been Right Risks.
+Place check marks next to the risks on either column that met the criteria of being been Right Risks.
 Of those checked, which, if any, do you regret having taken?

 You Might Also Like…